LeeC77/OpenHAB_5_0_0_test_bindings/readmes/smainverterbluetooth.md

 This binding requires that an additional utility sma2json is installed on your openHAB userdata directory.
 The utility is a CLI that connects to the SMA inverter via Bluetooth and returns a number of parameters.

-To build the executable for your operating system start by downloading all you need from this repository.
-On the computer you run openHAB in a terminal window type:
+All you need to build an executable for your operating system is on this [repository](https://github.com/LeeC77/bluetooth_sma_2_json_cli).
+Follow the instructions in the readme.

-For Linux ```wget https:// TODO```
- Follow the instructions in the downloaded folder.

-For Windows ```curl "https:// TODO .zip"```
- Unzip and follow the instructions.

-Once you have completed the installation you should have the sma2json.exe utility in the folder $OPENHAB_HOME/userdata/files.
+Once you have completed the installation you should have the sma2json.exe utility in the folder $OPENHAB_USERDATA/files/.
 You can test it out from its home directory with this command.

 ```
 >> sma2json.exe -b<00:00:00:00:00:00> -p<yourpassword>